Crypto Beginner

 3. Public key cryptography

 Public key cryptography was first introduced to the public by cryptographers Martin Hellman and his students Whitfield Diffie and Ralph Merkle.
 Two decades later, in 1997, the fact that cryptography was in fact invented about five years before this came to light.
-The British Secret Service claimed that they had invented it but had to keep it secret due to security concerns.
+The British Secret Service claimed they had invented it but had to keep it secret due to security concerns.

 Later on, public key cryptography would become the most talked about cryptographic algorithm due to its use in crypto.